andreygolik/mtc-infra-dev/README.md

-# mtc-infra-dev
+# This is a dev Terraform MTC infra project repository.

-Terraform code for MTC project
+Created by Andrey Golik.